openedx/edx-platform/common/test/data/open_ended/README.md

-This is a very very simple course, useful for debugging self assessment code.
+This is a very very simple course, useful for debugging open ended grading code.